Yasuo Yamada: Later years

 In 1994, Yamada was hospitalized for hypokalemia.
 From around this time, he became ill and was repeatedly hospitalized and discharged due to difficulty walking.
 More and more recordings in his later years were done sitting down.
 On February 17, 1995, he collapsed at home due to a brain hemorrhage and was transferred to Hospital.
 His family tended to him every day, but Yamada's condition suddenly changed after the withdrawal on the night of March 18, and he died on March 19 at the age of 62.
+His ashes are buried in Tama Cemetery.

 Personal life and character

 Yamada was known for his cheerful and jovial personality, often cracking jokes and sarcastic remarks to make others laugh.
 On the other hand, he also has a shy and serious side, and during interviews, he could be seen candidly expressing his own opinions about his performance and work while bashfully stating them.
 His way of life was regarded as a pursuit of "Iki (粋)", and he himself has made statements that are seen as affirming this.

 He joked in an interview that he became an actor so he could oversleep.

 Yamada married in 1965 and has one son and one daughter.
-However, due to Yamada's strong desire not to reveal his personal life, the family did not appear in the media at all, and their names were only revealed at his funeral.
+However, due to Yamada's strong desire not to reveal his personal life, his family did not appear in the media at all, and their names were only revealed at his funeral.
 Note that only the eldest son has since become a writer of rakugo and other forms of entertainment, and his name is credited on several TV programs.